Rijndael Encryption/Decryption Tool

 Use Cases

-- Research and education: Understanding the relationship between Rijndael and AES standards
+- Educational Analysis: Understanding the relationship and differences between Rijndael and AES.

 References